Table of Contents

 </html>

-There are two ways to fetch dynamic content to a template:
+Building on the previous paragraph, there are two ways to fetch dynamic content to a template:

 @inherits Dynamicweb.Rendering.ViewModelTemplate<Dynamicweb.Ecommerce.ProductCatalog.ProductListViewModel>